1. Pay down your credit card bill every month

 17. Check for sign-up bonus offers

 For whatever reason, banks continue to reserve their best offers for new customers.
-If there’s a bank offering 25,000 points with a first year annual fee waiver, and all you have to do is make one purchase, why wouldn’t you take the offer?
-Plenty of credit card “churners” have travelled far & wide on the banks’ dime, why shouldn’t you?
+If there’s a bank offering 25,000 reward points and waiving the first-year annual fee, and all you have to do is make one purchase, why wouldn’t you take the offer?
+Plenty of credit card “churners” have travelled far and wide on the banks’ dime, why shouldn’t you?
+Just be careful, use calendar reminders to help you keep track of when that first-year is complete and it's time to cancel the card (to avoid the fee).
+Of course, regular churners will tell you that many banks and credit card issuers are now wise to credit card churning; these issuers will deny you the promo points or fee waivers if you don't meet their 'new client' criteria, so be sure to read the fine print.

 18. Don’t apply for a credit card you won’t be approved for

 Some of the juiciest offers go to those with the best credit and highest income.
-If you know you don’t fall into either of those categories, don’t bother applying for a premium credit card, chances are you’ll be declined.
-The problem is if you apply and get declined often enough, your credit score will get lowered.
+If you know you don’t fall into either of those categories, don’t bother applying for a premium credit card as the chance of being declined is much higher — and that application will prompt a hit on your credit score.
+Instead, review credit card application guidelines and be sure you fall within the issuers new client requirements.

 19. Read the fine print

-The Government of Canada has done a great job of making cardholder agreements, especially the information box (shumer box), easily understandable for consumers.
-Read it before you apply for a credit card to ensure you know the rules of the game.
-Each issuer will have different triggers for raising rates, applying penalty fees etc…
+The Government of Canada has done a great job of making cardholder agreements, especially the information box — known as the Shumer box, or the easy-to-read table that's included in your credit card package — easier for consumers to understand.
+To avoid surprises, read this package and the information before applying.
+Remember, each issuer will have different triggers for raising rates, applying penalty fees, and when to charge extra costs.

 20. Review your credit card statement